 - Select and use activities and resources, with help when needed.
-This helps them to achieve a goal they have chosen, or one which is suggested to them. - Develop their sense of responsibility and membership of a community. - Become more outgoing with unfamiliar people, in the safe context of their setting. - Show more confidence in new social situations. - \ Play with one or more other children, extending and elaborating play ideas. - Find solutions to conflicts and rivalries.
-For example, accepting that not everyone can be Spider-Man in the game, and suggesting other ideas. - Increasingly follow rules, understanding why they are important. - Remember rules without needing an adult to remind them. - Develop appropriate ways of being assertive. - Talk with others to solve conflicts. - \ Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'. - Understand gradually how others might be feeling. - \ Be increasingly independent as they get dressed and undressed, for example, putting coats on and - Be increasingly independent in meeting their own care needs, e.g., brushing teeth, using the toilet, washing and drying their hands thoroughly. - Make healthy choices about food, drink, activity and toothbrushing.
+This helps them to achieve a goal they have chosen, or one which is suggested to them. - Develop their sense of responsibility and membership of a community. - Become more outgoing with unfamiliar people, in the safe context of their setting. - \ Show more confidence in new social situations. - Play with one or more other children, extending and elaborating play ideas. - Find solutions to conflicts and rivalries.
+For example, accepting that not everyone can be Spider-Man in the game, and suggesting other ideas. - \ Increasingly follow rules, understanding why they are important. - \ Remember rules without needing an adult to remind them. - Develop appropriate ways of being assertive. - \ Talk with others to solve conflicts. - Talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'. - \ Understand gradually how others might be feeling. - Be increasingly independent as they get dressed and undressed, for example, putting coats on and doing up zips. - Be increasingly independent in meeting their own care needs, e.g., brushing teeth, using the toilet, washing and drying their hands thoroughly. - Make healthy choices about food, drink, activity and toothbrushing. - Try new foods. - Begin to develop a food vocabulary using taste, smell, texture and feel. - Begin to understand they can upset others by being unkind and this is not right.